 From boy to goat. pic.twitter.com/G0JPpPi5WC

-Leo had expressed his desire to quit the club last year.
+Leo had expressed his desire to quit the club many times in the past.
 Tired of everything terrible that’s been going on in the club, tired of being played around.
 Still, he was forced to stay.
 His wishes were undermined by a ridiculous scheme led by Bartomeu and his board.
-Now, though, as the tides have turned, when Messi feels comfortable to stay, now, when he wants to continue in his beloved club, he is forced to leave.
+When, though, as the tides had turned, when Messi felt comfortable to stay, now, when he wanted to continue in his beloved club, he was forced to leave.
 Take a moment to process that.

 Thank you, Leo. pic.twitter.com/cdS9xWe8Me